 S-G-P-S

-Often said to comprise only three swaras (a SGP Major triad), Malashree pushes the bounds of raga definition.
+Often said to comprise only three swaras (a SGP major triad), Malashree pushes the bounds of raga definition.
 Arguably, this challenge is its defining purpose, calling on performers to find expressive freedom within an ultra-limited framework.
-In practice, this often leads artists to push the raga’s own bounds instead, via including tivra Ma and shuddha Ni as grace notes to support Pa and Sa from below – although Ali Akbar Khan’s rendition stays admirably faithful to the basic triangular concept.
-Counterintuitively, Malashree’s intervallic simplicity makes it harder to play on single-string instruments such as the sitar: permitting nothing but wide-spaced jumps and bends between each swara position.
-Allows (or, arguably, requires) great space for imaginative tabla accompaniment.
+In practice, this often leads artists to push the raga’s own bounds instead, via including tivra Ma and shuddha Ni as grace notes to support Pa and Sa from below – although Ali Akbar Khan’s rendition stays mostly faithful to the basic triangular concept.
+Counterintuitively, Malashree’s intervallic simplicity makes it harder to play on single-string instruments such as the sitar, which permit only wide-spaced jumps and bends between swaras.
+Allows (or, probably, requires) space for imaginative tabla accompaniment.
+Also see Jaitashree (which sometimes takes only the three swaras of Malashree in aroha) and Bhavani (the most prominent ‘4-swara raga’).

 —Ali Akbar Khan (1982)—